* This is the Veterinary Version. *

 In fish, methyl testosterone can induce sex reversal in rainbow trout, thereby promoting growth and improved feed conversion efficiency.

 The major problem thought to be associated with estrogenic implant use in the feedyard has been a transient increase in mounting behavior and aggression, commonly referred to as buller syndrome (see Buller Steer).
 However, it is also believed that the estrogen in the implant alone is not sufficient to cause bullers.
+The "buller" is the animal being pursued by one or more pen mates that repeatedly attempt to mount the buller throughout the day and several days.
 Buller syndrome generally affects 2%–3% of the feedyard steer population, but this rate can double or triple during the late summer and early fall months.
 An increase in yearling steers off native grass pasture (which are usually given a high-dose implant immediately on arrival), diurnal temperature fluctuations (hot days and cool nights that shift social activity to early evening hours), dusty pen conditions (exacerbated by evening social activity), feeding corn or hay that may be moldy, and incomplete fermentation on freshly harvested silage can also contribute to increases in buller syndrome.
+Feedlot pens with a greater number of animals experience a greater incidence of buller activity, and the incidence of bullers increases linearly with increasing number of animals within a pen above 80–100 animals per pen.
+This suggestes the agonistic behavior is a population phenomenon, requiring a critical mass of both the dominant, mounting animals and the animals they are attempting to mount.
+Bullers have been shown to have greater circulating concentrations of monoamine oxidase and reduced circulating concentrations of progesterone than non-buller pen mates.
 These effects generally last for 1–10 days after implantation and then subside.
 However, there have been a few reports of undesirable behavior in steers that lasted for 4–10 wk.
 The cause of this unpredictable adverse behavior is not clear; it may be a function of rearing and socialization climate.
 It is generally more severe in dairy cattle used for beef production.
 If the problem is severe, the buller steers should be identified and removed; if very severe, removal of the implants or administration of 50–100 mg of progesterone in oil for a number of days to suppress behavior should be considered.

 In addition to buller syndrome, estrogenic implants may increase the size of rudimentary teats.